 We operate in two business segments, consumer and flavor solutions.
 Demand for flavor is growing globally, and across both segments we have the customer base and product breadth to participate in all types of eating occasions.
 Our products deliver flavor when cooking at home, dining out, purchasing a quick service meal or enjoying a snack.
-We offer our customers and consumers a range of products to meet the increasing demand for certain product attributes such as clean-label, organic, natural, reduced sodium, gluten-free and non-GMO (genetically modified organisms) and that extend from premium to value-priced.
+We offer our customers and consumers a range of products, extending from premium to value-priced, to meet the increasing demand for certain product attributes such as clean-label, organic, natural, reduced sodium, gluten-free and non-GMO (genetically modified organisms).

 Consistent with market conditions in each segment, our consumer segment has a higher overall profit margin than our flavor solutions segment.
-In 2021, the consumer segment contributed approximately 62% of consolidated net sales and 75% of consolidated operating income, and the flavor solutions segment contributed approximately 38% of consolidated net sales and 25% of consolidated operating income.
+In 2022, the consumer segment contributed approximately 59% of consolidated net sales and 80% of consolidated operating income, and the flavor solutions segment contributed approximately 41% of consolidated net sales and 20% of consolidated operating income.

 Consumer Segment.
 From locations around the world, our brands reach consumers in approximately 160 countries and territories.
 Our leading brands in the Americas include McCormick®, French's®, Frank's RedHot®, Lawry's® Cholula Hot Sauce® and Club House®, as well as brands such as Gourmet Garden® and OLD BAY®.
 We also market authentic regional and ethnic brands such as Zatarain's®, Stubb's®, Thai Kitchen® and Simply Asia®.
-In the Europe, Middle East and Africa (EMEA) region, our major brands include the Ducros®, Schwartz®, Kamis® and Drogheria & Alimentari® brands of spices, herbs and seasonings and an extensive line of Vahiné® brand dessert items.
+In the Europe, Middle East and Africa (EMEA) region, our major brands include the Ducros®, Schwartz®, Kamis® and La Drogheria® brands of spices, herbs and seasonings and an extensive line of Vahiné® brand dessert items.
 In China, we market our products under the McCormick and DaQiao® brands.
 In Australia, we market our spices and seasonings under the McCormick brand, our dessert products under the Aeroplane® brand, and packaged chilled herbs under the Gourmet Garden brand.
 Elsewhere in the Asia/Pacific region, we market our products under the McCormick brand as well as other brands.